 On the other hand, Southeast Asian culture is within reach of Singapore.
 While the closest city you can possibly get to by bus is Kuala Lumpur in Malaysia, there are also plenty of destinations you can get to with low-cost carriers in about 3 hours or so.
 Krabi, Bali, Hanoi, and Sabah are some of the places you can get to quickly if you need a peaceful getaway from the busy city life.

 Since you will have weekends off, you know you can visit a different city or country every weekend.
 Think of it as a deconstructed backpacking trip.

-Last, and certainly not least on our country comparison, culture is going to play a huge role in your time abroad.
+Last, and certainly not least in our country comparison, culture is going to play a huge role in your time abroad.
 There’s unique ethnic culture, work culture, youth culture, and all kinds of other subcultures in both London and Singapore.
-We’re going to focus on the ethnic makeup.
+We’re going to focus on ethnic makeup.